HERA-Team/CHAMP_Bootcamp/Precamp/README.md

   * Go here: https://www.gitkraken.com/download and download for your system (on Windows, download the Windows version).
   * Make sure it opens (don't have to add any profile info yet, just make sure it opens)

+* Install VS Code for your OS (Windows version on Windows): https://code.visualstudio.com/Download
+  * Make sure it opens.

 * Create a GitHub account (if you don't already have one)
   * Go to https://github.com and click Sign Up.